BestTimesToVisit.com Logo

 food

 This bustling market is a foodie paradise.
 Sample fresh seafood, exotic fruits, and local delicacies.
-Don't be afraid to try something new—the vendors are friendly and happy to share their recommendations.
-Visit early in the morning for the freshest produce and least crowds.
+Don't be afraid to try something new – the vendors are friendly and happy to share recommendations.
+Go early in the morning for the freshest produce.

 Best time: Year-round